christinaflach/cbsoft-tools-2020/CallForPapers.md

 -->

 The goal of the Tools Session is to provide a forum for presentation and demonstration of automated solutions that support the process of developing and managing software systems.
-It consists of both theoretical presentations and practical exhibitions of the tools, creating a great opportunity to the authors present and discuss their tools with CBSoft attendees from the academia and industry.
+It consists of both theoretical presentations and practical exhibitions of the tools, creating a great opportunity for the authors to present and discuss their tools with CBSoft attendees from the academia and industry.
 Academics can present results of their applied research projects in the areas of Software Engineering and Programming Languages, while industry professionals are also welcome to present commercial or in-house tools that have brought gains in productivity and/or quality to the software development processes.

 <!--